apache/nuttx/README.txt

 -----------------------------

   Cloning the Repository

+    BEFORE cloning repositories on any Windows platform do the following GIT
+    command:

+      git config --global core.autocrlf false

+    That will avoid conversions of linefeeds (newlines, \n) to carriage return plus linefeed sequences (\r\n)

     The current NuttX du jour is available in from a GIT repository.
 Here are instructions for cloning the core NuttX RTOS (corresponding to the nuttx